When does the DSSL meet?

 What issues are important to the DSSL?

 As socialists, DSSL members understand the intersectionality of working class issues.
-We are just as much affected by feminist issues as we are by housing and ecological issues.
-If an issue affects the working class, the DSSL is committed to examining them through a socialist lens and providing a solution that protects the working class.
+We are just as much affected by feminist and antiracist issues as we are by housing and ecological issues.
+If an issue affects the working class, the DSSL is committed to examining it through a socialist lens and providing a solution that protects the working class.

 Is the DSSL open to Utahns who don’t live in Salt Lake City?